qmk/qmk_firmware/keyboards/junco/keymaps/deluxe/readme.md

 # Deluxe Junco Keymap

 This is my personal keymap for Junco at time of writing.
-It has [VIA](https://www.caniusevia.com/) and [Junco Sync](../../README.md#junco-sync) enabled and departs from the [default layout](../default/README.md) with the encoder mappings and some extra keycodes.
+It departs from the [default layout](../default/README.md) with the encoder mappings and some extra keycodes.

-Also, this keymap implements the ability to sync VIA settings between the keyboard halves (key to trigger on the [adjust layer](#adjust-layer)).
-It did not make sense to add this feature at the keyboard level within Junco Sync as VIA is not fundamental like the default layer, RGB lighting, and Magic settings.
-VIA should be relegated to user keymaps.

 This keymap also adds indicators when caps lock and num lock are enabled.
 When enabled, that key will become a static white (green on the white backlight mode) but only when the layer that respective key is on is active.

 I wanted that classic rainbow barf RGB effect for the underglow even if the per-key lighting is something else, so I added 2 custom RGB matrix animations: white per-key lighting with rainbow underglow and pixel rain with rainbow underglow.